 The SLEEP state is a configurable low power state.
 Based on the system's low power operational requirements, the user can configure the SLEEP state by defining which internal and external regulators are kept on or turned off during the SLEEP state.
 Each individual regulator output can be programmed to be either on or off in the SLEEP state.
+The regulators follow their programmed sequencing delay times when turning on or off as they exit or enter the SLEEP state.
 Buck2 can also be programmed to regulate to its VSET0 voltage, VSET1 voltage (DVS), or be turned off in the SLEEP state.
-Note that no other regulators can be programmed to change between VSET0 and VSET1 when the IC enters the SLEEP State.
-The regulators follow their programmed sequencing delay times when turning on or off as they exit or enter the SLEEP state.
 The IC can enter SLEEP state via the I2C register SLEEP bit or by a GPIO input.
-Figure 3 shows how the NVM SLEEP MODE factory bit sets the I2C and GPIO requirements to enter and exit the SLEEP state.
+Figure 3 shows how the NVM SLEEP_MODE factory bit sets the I2C and GPIO requirements to enter and exit the SLEEP state.

 When the I2C bit SLEEP_MODE = 0, the IC enters SLEEP State with the logical AND of the I2C SLEEP bit and the GPIOs.
 If more than one GPIO is configured as a SLEEP State input, then all the GPIOs must be asserted.
 If no GPIOs are configured to control the SLEEP State, then only the SLEEP bit controls SLEEP State entry and exit.
-The IC immediately exits the SLEEP State when the SLEEP bit or a GPIO is de-asserted.
+The IC immediately exits the SLEEP State when the SLEEP bit or a GPIO is deasserted.

 When the I2C bit SLEEP_MODE = 1, the IC enters SLEEP State with the logical OR of the I2C SLEEP bit and the GPIOs.
 If no GPIOs are configured to control the SLEEP state, then only the SLEEP bit controls the SLEEP State.
-The IC exits SLEEP State when both I2C and GPIO are de-asserted.
+The IC exits SLEEP State when both I2C and GPIO are deasserted.